usman-hoosein/cosc4353-group30/project/server/README.md

 # HOW TO INITIALIZE / RESET TABLES

-1. cd into project/server/util folder.
+1. cd into project.

 2. Run
-  ### 'node initialize_tables.js'
+  ### 'node queries/initialize/initialize.js'